-4.1 The observance of delivery deadlines presupposes the timely receipt from the Buyer of all documents, required approvals and clearances, with particular reference to plans, as well as the observance by the Buyer of agreed payment terms and conditions and other obligations.
+4.2 The observance of delivery deadlines presupposes the timely receipt from the Buyer of all documents, required approvals and clearances, with particular reference to plans, as well as the observance by the Buyer of agreed payment terms and conditions and other obligations, such as payment in advance.
 If these preconditions are not met in a timely manner, the delivery times shall be extended accordingly; this shall not apply if the Supplier is responsible for the delay.
 The observance of delivery schedules shall itself be subject to correct and timely delivery to the Supplier.
 The Supplier shall notify the Buyer of any impending delays as soon as possible.

-4.2 The delivery deadline shall be deemed to have been observed if the object of the delivery has left the Supplier's premises or the Buyer has been notified of its readiness for dispatch prior to the expiry of the delivery period.
-If the goods are to be collected, the collection date, or, alternatively, the readiness for collection, shall be authoritative.
-This shall not apply in cases of justified refusal to collect.
+4.3 The delivery deadline shall be deemed to have been observed if the object of the delivery has left the Supplier's premises or the Buyer has been notified of its readiness for dispatch prior to the expiry of the delivery period.
+If the goods are to be accepted, the date of acceptance, or, alternatively, the readiness for acceptance, shall be authoritative.
+This shall not apply in cases of justified refusal to accept.

-4.3 If the dispatch or, as the case may be, the collection of the object of de-livery is delayed for reasons attributable to the Buyer, any costs arising out of the delay shall be charged to him, starting one month after notification of dispatch or collection readiness.
-If dispatch or delivery is delayed on request of the Buyer by more than one month after notification of dispatch readiness, the Buyer can be charged for demurrage at a rate of 0.5% of the price of the object of delivery for each further month or part of a month, whereby this may not exceed a total of 5%.
-The Contract Parties are at liberty to confirm higher or lower demurrage costs.
+4.4 If the dispatch or, as the case may be, the acceptance of the object of delivery is delayed for reasons attributable to the Buyer, any costs arising out of the delay shall be charged to him, starting one month after notification of dispatch or collection readiness.
+If dispatch or delivery is delayed on request of the Buyer by more than one month after notification of dispatch readiness, the Buyer can be charged for a storage fee at a rate of 0.5% of the price of the object of delivery for each further month or part of a month, whereby this may not exceed a total of 5%.
+The Contract Parties are at liberty to confirm higher or lower storage fee costs.

 5.0 Passing of Risk